 Our waste footprint

-Measuring the waste and packaging impact of our products includes the recycling of our packaging and amount of leftover product in our packaging.
-This enables us to set ambitious targets, transparently report our performance and assess our progress towards our commitment to halve the waste associated with the disposal of our products by 2020.*
+When we measure the waste impact of our products, we include the recycling of our packaging and the amount of leftover product in our packaging.
+This enables us to set ambitious targets, transparently report our performance and assess our progress towards our commitment to halve the waste associated with the disposal of our products by 2020.

 Why do we measure our waste footprint?

-We measure our waste footprint to track our progress towards halving the waste associated with the disposal of our products by 2020.
-We use over 2 million tonnes of packaging each year, ranging from paper, board, metals such as aluminium, steel and glass, to plastics and mixed material laminates that we use in our sachets and pouches.
+We measure our waste footprint to track our progress towards our target to halve the waste associated with the disposal of our products by 2020.
+We use over 2 million tonnes of packaging each year, ranging from paper, board and metals (such as aluminium, steel and glass) to the plastics and mixed material laminates that we use in our sachets and pouches.

 How do we calculate our waste footprint?